Daniel-Zeitoun/ICMP-Exfiltration/README.md

 # ICMP-Exfiltration

-This is an implementation of Icmp Tunneling Attack in Python.
+This is a Python implementation of Icmp Tunneling Attack.